-The RIPE NCC allocates and assigns IPv4 and IPv6 address space to RIPE NCC members for use in their own and End Users networks.
-The RIPE NCC also assigns AS Numbers according to RIPE community policy.
-It registers these numbers and the initial associated routing policy, ensuring the uniqueness of AS Numbers and collecting data for the Routing Registry.
+The RIPE NCC allocates and assigns Internet number resources according to RIPE community policy.
+The RIPE NCC allocates and assigns IPv4 and IPv6 address space to RIPE NCC members and other network operators.
+The RIPE NCC also assigns AS Numbers and registers these numbers and the initial associated routing policy, ensuring the uniqueness of AS Numbers and collecting data for the Routing Registry.
+From 2007, the RIPE NCC will assign AS Numbers from both the 16-bit and 32-bit pools.
 The RIPE NCC develops and maintains tools to support the allocation process.
 Goal of Activity:

-• To ensure the fair distribution of Internet Number Resources - To ensure the efficient use of IP address space and AS Numbers - To facilitate the optimal aggregation of routing information 1.1.2 Reverse DNS Description of Activity:
+- To ensure the fair distribution of Internet Number Resources - To ensure the efficient use of IP address space and AS Numbers - To facilitate the optimal aggregation of routing information 1.1.2 Consistency, Auditing and Data Accuracy Description of Activity: